Hasnain-Wakeel/git_setup_repo/README.md

 # git_setup_repo
-This is a my first git setup repo.
+This is my first git setup repo.